Vikramven/Project2-2/README.md

 <b>Controller:</b> establishes the connections between the logic and the visuals of the user interface, also contains useful generic method and interface to be used at any time (vectors).

-<b>Path:</b> contains the A* algorithm as well as essential Move method to update the agent positions.
+<b>Path:</b> contains the A* algorithm as well as essential Move method to update the agents positions.

 ## Set up Libraries and Dependencies: ##